 Andy Meecham joined MIND Technology as Vice President and Chief Technology Officer in September 2019.
 He has 25 years of experience in sonar, acoustics, and related domain awareness technology and techniques for military and commercial customers in the US and internationally.
 Most recently he was Chief Technology Officer of Northern Defense Industries (NDI), responsible for design, development, and technical strategy for a range of maritime domain awareness and waterside security systems for the US government and critical infrastructure facilities.
 From 2006 he was Technical Manager, Sonar Systems and Principal Engineer – Maritime Security for Sonardyne, responsible for the design and development of the ‘Sentinel’ intruder detection sonar (still the world’s most widely deployed maritime security sonar) and, as part of that role, moved from the UK to the USA to directly support the US Navy Customer.
 From 2001 to 2006, he held various senior technical roles for Thales Underwater Systems, developing novel algorithms and processing techniques, devising architectures and system designs, and leading the development, for multiple minehunting and submarine sonar systems.
 From 2000 to 2001, he was a scientist/modeler for the UK government’s Defence and Engineering Research Agency (DERA, later QinetiQ) where he performed model development, operational analysis, and definition of naval tactical doctrine supporting multi-national surface-ship torpedo defense programs.
 From 1996 to 2000, he was employed by Thales Underwater Systems, designing and developing minehunting sonar systems, including a technology demonstrator of the world’s first wideband minehunting sonar.
 He has a B. Sc.
 In Physics from Imperial College, London and an M. Sc. in Software Development from the University of Central Lancashire (UK).

-Mark was appointed Chief Accounting Officer in May 2017.
+Mark was appointed Chief Financial Officer in January 2022 having served as Chief Accounting Officer since May 2017.
 Mr. Cox joined MIND Technology as Vice President Finance and Accounting in February 2017.
 Prior to joining MIND, Mr. Cox was employed by Key Energy Services, Inc., an oilfield service company, where he served as Vice President, Controller and Principal Accounting Officer from March 2012 to October 2016, and Vice President, Tax, from October 2009 to March 2012.
 From December 2008 to September 2009 Mr. Cox served as Chief Financial Officer for Recon International, a privately-held company providing construction services to military and private organizations in Afghanistan.
 From August 1990 through November 2008, Mr. Cox held a variety of positions with BJ Services Company, including Director of Tax , Middle East Region Controller and Assistant Corporate Controller.
 He also worked in the tax practice of Arthur Andersen LLP from 1986 to 1990.
 Mr. Cox is a CPA (inactive) and holds a Bachelor of Accountancy degree from Houston Baptist University

 Vice President, Seamap